ash/raku-course/essentials/more-on-functions/mind-the-space/index.md

 }
 ```

-First of all, notice the absense of spaces between the name of the function and the opening parentheses that keeps the parameters.
+First of all, note the absense of spaces between the name of the function and the opening parentheses that keeps the parameters.
 Some coding styles in other languages may require a space there.
 Raku is fine with that, but this is not a practice to follow:

 ```raku
 sub f ($x, $y) {